 Modern slavery is most definitely an issue in the UK, even if the extent is not as great in other parts of the world.
-Back in 2013 the UK Home Office estimated there was 10 to 13 thousand people in the UK working in slavery-like conditions, a recent study by the Centre for Social Justice suggests that the real figure could be over 100 thousand.
+Back in 2013, the UK Home Office estimated there were 10 to 13 thousand people in the UK working in slavery-like conditions, a recent study by the Centre for Social Justice suggests that the real figure could be over 100 thousand.
 This is what prompted the UK Government to enact the Modern Slavery Act in 2015 to specifically target this crime.

 2. What obligations does the Modern Slavery Act impose?

 The UK Government has been careful not to create more red tape than necessary for companies under the Modern Slavery Act 2015.
 The key requirement is for companies with a turnover of £36 million or higher to produce an annual Slavery and Human Trafficking Statement.
 Companies will also need to provide a prominent link to the Statement on their website.

 3. Do I need to worry about modern slavery in my supply chain?